0xChintan/pastebin-clone-nextjs-supabase/README.md

 ## Tech Stack

-- **Frontend**: Next.js with shadcn/ui for a modern, responsive UI.
+- **Frontend**: Next.js for the frontend and Tailwind CSS for styling.
 - **Backend**: Supabase for database, authentication, and API management.
 - **Styling**: Tailwind CSS integrated with shadcn/ui.
 - **State Management**: React hooks and Supabase client integration.